The Big Shot Chronicles: Songs and thematic notes

+According to Robert Ham of Paste Magazine, "the sound of Big Shot is big, brash, and purposeful."

-In addition to the double meaning of "big shot" (either an important person, or a shot at fame and success), the title of the album was a reference to Big Shot Photo Lab, a Berkeley business where band photographer Robert Toren had secured rehearsal space for the group.
+In addition to the double meaning of "big shot" (either an important person or a shot at fame and success), the title of the album was a reference to Big Shot Photo Lab, a Berkeley business where band photographer Robert Toren had secured rehearsal space for the group.
 According to Trouser Press, the title also paraphrases John Cheever's The Wapshot Chronicle.

 In 2008, Scott Miller wrote that "most of the lyrics on [this] album came from dreams I'd had."

 Harvard professor Stephanie Burt, analyzing themes of social awkwardness in Miller's work, recalled Miller's dismissal of his own early songs as "young adult hurt-feeling-a-thons," and argued, "The Big Shot Chronicles had its share of hurt feelings, but the album also shows emotional range: exultantly happy, regretful, resentful, worshipful, confused, or hurried, or all these at once ...
 One emotion is missing: never does Miller sing about anger at anyone besides himself.
 Nerd passion, instead, becomes nerd passive-aggression, barbed puns and pulled punches."

 In a January 1988 interview, Miller called the album "the happiest of the last few," adding "It seems like Real Nighttime and Lolita Nation both have this real chip on their shoulders."
 In Miller's opinion, "Big Shot is a better record than Real Nighttime, much better."

 "I've Tried Subtlety"

 According to Burt, this song "follows a fragile promise, or a premise, not unique to nerds: that the gang of kids with whom you might belong, who share your tastes and habits, can make whatever you like stay with you for good."
 Burt wrote that the song follows a party run by "MIT-grad alleycats with time on their hands," at the Victoria Hotel (a real hotel in Berkeley) to which "all the kids from 916" (Sacramento and Davis) show up; Miller has joined them, but can’t seem to join in their fun—he may be too old, or too lovelorn, or too self-conscious.
 "Gifted children link your arms in rhyme," the last verse implores, as the big guitar rises beneath it: "better make this world while still it gives you time."
 Pounding along, for a while, like any teen anthem, "I've Tried Subtlety" works so memorably as a song because it fails as a call to arms: each verse, each break, goes on a measure longer than we expect, as if to accommodate second thoughts.

-Former Game Theory member Fred Juhos filmed an unofficial video for "I've Tried Subtlety," with the 1986 five-piece line-up of the group.
+Former Game Theory member Fred Juhos filmed an unofficial video for "I've Tried Subtlety" with the 1986 five-piece lineup of the group.